ImagingDataCommons/highdicom/docs/sr.rst

 - :class:`highdicom.sr.EnhancedSR` -- ???
 It does not support Scoord 3D Content Items,
 - :class:`highdicom.sr.ComprehensiveSR` -- ???
 It does not support Scoord 3D Content Items.
-- :class:`highdicom.sr.Comprehensive3DSR` -- This is the most general form of SR, but is relatively and may not be supported by all systems.
+- :class:`highdicom.sr.Comprehensive3DSR` -- This is the most general form of SR, but is relatively new and may not be supported by all systems.
 It does support Scoord 3D Content Items.

 The constructors for these classes take a number of parameters specifying the